 When you can add “healthy” to the above benefits, we have a real winner.

 I used to make chocolate truffles every year as a Christmas gift for friends and loved ones.

 Those were loaded with expensive chocolate bars, heavy cream and white sugar.

 Alas.
-Since candida has become a household word around here there’s not going to be any of those around any time soon.
+They were incredible, but since candida has become a household word around here there's not going to be any of those around any time soon.